gBloxy/Platformer-Engine/README.md

-# platformer-engine
+# Platformer Engine
-A platformer game / engine / framework
+A platformer engine and game.
+The repo also contain the scene editor and a tileset handler.
+WIP